At least 12 killed in Israeli attack on Syria's Aleppo region

 Videos purportedly taken in the aftermath of the attack and circulated on social media showed large flames shooting out of a building.

-A Syrian military source told state news agency Sana on Monday that Israel launched the attack after midnight from a position south-east of Aleppo.
+Israel launched the attack after midnight from a position south-east of Aleppo, a Syrian military source told state news agency Sana on Monday.

 Its missiles pounded areas around Aleppo city, leading to “several martyrs and some damage”, the source said.

-Hayyan is “controlled by pro-Iranian groups composed of Syrians and foreigners”, according to the Observatory, which relies on network of sources inside Syria.
+Hayyan is “controlled by pro-Iranian groups composed of Syrians and foreigners”, said the observatory, which relies on network of sources inside Syria.

 Israel rarely comments on the numerous strikes it has reportedly carried out inside Syria since the start of the civil war there in 2011.
 However, it has repeatedly said it will not allow Iran to expand its presence in Syria.